Hyurl/dgramx/README.md

 ## The Data Frame

-This module uses [encoded-buffer](https://github.com/Hyurl/encoded-buffer) to encode and decode data into and from buffer, you can check it's GitHub page to see what kind of form of the message is transferred.
+For efficiency concerns, this module uses JSON to encode and decode data into and from buffer.